cooolinx/trojan/README.md

 ### Access

-Record visit details, such as user, client IP address and the last visit time of visitors, after each connection finishing (as the same timing as recording download/upload traffic usage) to the database, and will remove the records after expiration (expiration is configurable by `config.json`).
+Record visit details, such as client IP address and the last visit time of visitor, after each connection finishing (as the same timing as recording download/upload traffic usage) to the database.
+Access records will remove automatically after expiration (expiration is default 10min and configured in MySQL scheme).

-This is useful for detecting who is online and how many IP is used by this user.
+This is useful for detecting who is online and how many IP is used by each user.

-Redis is the best storage for this case, but for keeping the system simple, we use Mariadb/MySQL anyway.

 The scheme of `access` table: